skynet-gh/skylobby/cryogen/content/md/pages/development.md

 ## Introduction

 In June this year, Good Old Games had a promotion where they gave away the classic RTS game Total Annihilation for free.
 I never played the original game before, but I had played games on the open source engine inspired by it, [Spring](https://springrts.com/), back in the late 2000s ([proof](https://springrts.com/phpbb/viewtopic.php?f=11&t=13885)).
-So me and a friend fired it up to try it out on LAN.
+So me and some friends fired it up to try it out on LAN.

 Turns out it is pretty hard to get the networking going, which is expected for an old game.
 So we turned instead to what we knew, and downloaded the main way people have been running Spring games for over a decade, [SpringLobby](https://springlobby.springrts.com/).